Benjamin-Spoolstra/Benjamin-Spoolstra/README.md

 # Upcoming Certifications
 * PenTest+ - CompTIA

-Feel free to check out some of my other repositories for documentation on projects, CTF writeups, lab writeups, and some help certification resources.
+Feel free to check out some of my other repositories for documentation on projects, CTF writeups, lab writeups, and some helpful certification resources.